JemRF/RF-Documentation/pages/sgateway/sgw-intro.md

 Additional features include an internal battery-powered clock that ensures all the Gateways know the current time upon power up or when they cannot reach a network time server.
 You also have the option to manually input the local time if necessary.

 The Smart Gateway can run standalone without connecting to a remote server or with an MQTT Broker.
-At the bottom of the Sensor List, there is an option to download today's readings or schedule sending end-of-day readings to an SFTP or Windows share.
+At the bottom of the Sensor List, there is an option to download today's readings or schedule sending end-of-day readings to an Secure File Transfer (SFTP) or Windows file share.

 The Smart Gateway provides an internal local WiFi Hotspot on first use and setting up the Gateway.